 Capitalize formal titles when used before a name (but not after).
 Use lowercase when a title is not used with an individual's name.
 Occupational descriptions do not need to be capitalized.

-When stating money, use numerals with million or billion in all except casual uses ("I want a billion dollars" is OK.).
+When discussing money, use numerals with million or billion in all except casual uses ("I want a billion dollars" is OK.).
 Use a comma for most numbers greater than 999, with the exceptions being street addresses and radio frequencies.
 Be sure to keep the word million or billion in the first figure when stating a range.
 Also, please round up/down prices to the nearest whole dollar ($4.50 rounds up to $5).

 Right: He is worth $7 million and pays $5,000 each month for a stylist.